WDI-SEA/react-ajax-swapi/README.md

 );
 ```

+- We'll also need to create a `Router.js` component that will create `Routes` to several components inside of a `Switch`.
+- In `App.js` we need to import and render our `Router`
+- From here, we'll need 3 more components:
+- `Home.js`
+- `StarshipPage.js`
+-

 ## Exercises

 > Styling is secondary to completing the functionality, but feel free to style if you complete this early.

-### 1. Obtain all of the starships from the API and render in `<App>` a clickable `<Link>` (imported from `react-router-dom`) for each starship.
-The link should be styled to look like a button and contain the text of the starship's name.
+### 1. Obtain all of the starships from the API and render in `<Router>` a clickable `<Link>` (imported from `react-router-dom`) that displays information for each starship.
+- `useEffect` and `useState` will be _useful_ in accomplishing this goal.
+- The link should be styled so that the text of the starship's name is visible.
 For example:

 <img src="https://i.imgur.com/VERV0nk.png">